jrdmcgr/minimigrate/readme.md

 MiniMigrate is a simple schema migration too written in Python and intended for projects that want to mangage migrations with simple SQL statements.

+# Installation

+`pip install minimigrate`

+# Usage Example

+The following will run all the upgrade migrations from the current version to the latest version.

+`minimigrate mysql://user:pass@hostname/dbname /path/to/migrations`

+# About

-- Migrations are Python files in a directory
+- Migrations are Python modules containing an `upgrade` and a `downgrade` function
 - The file name must be like `v001_some_name.py`
-- The migrations will be run up or down in order
+    - `001` is the version number and will be cast to an integer
+    - The leading `v` is necessary since Python modules can't begin with a number
 - A migration file looks like this:

 ```python